IlDirettore95/PersonalSite/_portfolio/AStar.markdown

 The complexity of finding the "best" current open node is O(n) (assuming an dynamic array data structure).
 A priority queue can be used to reduce this complexity to O(1) (insert and remove operations' cost increases to O(nlog(n))).

-{% include gallery id="AStarComparisons" caption="Comparison between the performances of the different algorithm implementations"%}
+{% include gallery id="AStarComparisons" caption="Comparison between the performances of the different algorithm implementations."%}